boberle/vinted-downloader/README.md

 # Vinted Product Downloader

 Vinted is a website to buy and sell second-hand clothes available in several countries in Europe.
-Sometimes it's useful to download the photographs of an article, for example if you buy a product that you want to later resell on the platform and you don't want to take the photographs again.
+Sometimes it's useful to download the photographs of an article.

-At the time of writing (August the 6th, 2023), scrapping information from the Vinted website is really easy (it used to be a lot harder).
+At the time of writing (October the 14th, 2023), scrapping information from the Vinted website is somewhat easy.
 You can find all the details below.
-It is so easy that you can download all the photographs in full size with one command line, without even needing python or any programming language.
+You can download all the photographs with a small bash script, without even needing python.

 But if you want more information (not just the photographs) or don't know how to pipe commands on the command line, here is a python script that will: